Tencent/rapidjson/doc/dom.md

 > ...
 > (In computer science) An algorithm is said to be an in situ algorithm, or in-place algorithm, if the extra amount of memory required to execute the algorithm is O(1), that is, does not exceed a constant no matter how large the input.
 For example, heapsort is an in situ sorting algorithm.

 In normal parsing process, a large overhead is to decode JSON strings and copy them to other buffers. *In situ* parsing decodes those JSON string at the place where it is stored.
-It is possible in JSON because the decoded string is always shorter than the one in JSON.
+It is possible in JSON because the length of decoded string is always shorter than or equal to the one in JSON.
 In this context, decoding a JSON string means to process the escapes, such as `"\n"`, `"\u1234"`, etc., and add a null terminator (`'\0'`)at the end of string.

 The following diagrams compare normal and *in situ* parsing.
 The JSON string values contain pointers to the decoded string.

 ![normal parsing](diagram/normalparsing.png)

-In normal parsing, the decoded string are copied to freshly allocated buffers. `"\\n"` (2 characters) is decoded as `"\n"` (1 character). `"\\u0073"` (6 characters) is decoded as "s" (1 character).
+In normal parsing, the decoded string are copied to freshly allocated buffers. `"\\n"` (2 characters) is decoded as `"\n"` (1 character). `"\\u0073"` (6 characters) is decoded as `"s"` (1 character).

 ![instiu parsing](diagram/insituparsing.png)